 Playing The Go Game with your co-workers will be the best thing you ever do as a team.
 Bring us your over-competitive salesperson, your skeptical product manager, and stressed out director.
 The Go Game will braid you all into a friendship bracelet of professional effectiveness that will be the envy of your professional peers.

 The Go Game sits at the intersection of technology, exploration and creativity.
 Powered by robust mobile technology and skilled game producers, you and your team will discover the magic of your real-world surroundings and the creative potential that resides in you and your teammates.

 We understand - team building can sometimes feel like a forced activity that makes people roll their eyes and wish they’d skipped out to play golf.
 After 10 years and over 10,000 games run, we have refined the art of engaging engineers, marketing teams, lawyers, and everything in between, turning them into Go Game enthusiasts.

 While no two groups of people are exactly alike, our common affinity for collaboration, exploration and problem-solving demonstrates that one thing is certain: humans shine when at play.
 We will bring out the best in your team through game design expertise and technological execution.

-By playing The Go Game, you’ll uncover newfound skills that among in your team, discover the magic and serendipity that exists in your every-day surroundings and be surprised by the creative potential of your teammates.
+By playing The Go Game, you’ll uncover newfound skills that exist in your team, discover the magic and serendipity that exists in your every-day surroundings and be surprised by the creative potential of your teammates.

 We are honored to spend time with your team.
 Committing to a team building event represents a big investment for you -- time away from your desks and workplaces.
 We salute this decision by crafting the perfect event for your team.
 Deciding to play The Go Game with your co-workers will make you the undisputed office champion.